department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/research-and-discovery-1.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Research + Discovery introduction
-description: The Research + Discovery phase is not about solutions.
+description: The <i>Research + Discovery</i> phase is not about solutions.
 It’s about uncovering problems.
 Before you start designing or building a service, you need to find out who the potential users are and what problems your service could solve for them.
 #
 # Editable - Pagination for bottom of page
 #